SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 2. The hard part isn't expressing rules, it's enforcing them

 Most policy engines are great at describing rules in abstract terms, but the real challenge is: how do you actually enforce those rules against SQL queries?
 With an external library, we still need to analyze raw SQL statements ourselves and match that up with the rule definitions.
-By embedding RBAC directly into SeaORM's query builder, enforcement happens at the SQL layer as we can analyze the AST directly.
-Rules can be applied without trying to reparse queries - that means no queries can sieve through.
+By embedding RBAC directly into SeaORM, enforcement happens on the SQL layer.
+We can analyze the AST directly - that means no queries can sieve through.

 3. Lightweight and performance

 Because the RBAC engine is part of SeaORM itself, it's lightweight and integrated - no extra runtime or external dependency.
 Everything is defined in one Rust codebase, so it's easy to audit and reason about.
-The runtime cost is very miniaml, and most importantly, you don't pay for what you don't use.
+The runtime cost is also minimal, and most importantly, you don't pay for what you don't use.
 This feature can be turned off completely.

 ## Concepts